benisantos/ruta3-markfast-pear-bug/README.md

 When running an AAE in a PEAR context, if the **first** Ruta script after the CAS creation containts a MARKFAST (same for MARKTABLE), that action doesn't work.

-The problem cames from the method `RutaStream#moveToFirst` when it's called from `TreeWordList.find`; in that case, the underlying iterator is not properly reset.
+The problem seems to be coming from the method `RutaStream#moveToFirst` when it's called from `TreeWordList.find`; in that case, the underlying iterator is not properly reset.

 ## Steps to reproduce the problem